 Yes, the number of participants in Boston Vegetarian Society events has increased steadily over the years.
-We have happily added extra seatings at our holiday dinners, a second night to our pre-Thanksgiving event, expanded our October festival, the Boston Veg Food Fest, to two days, and last year expanded our festival space to two exhibit floors and a large amphitheater-style auditorium for speakers.
+We have happily added extra seatings at our holiday dinners, a second night to our pre-Thanksgiving event, expanded our October festival, the Boston Veg Food Fest, to two days, and last year expanded our festival space to two exhibit floors and a large auditorium for speakers.

 As to why the increase…